They say a picture is worth a thousand words.

 In fact, that was the inspiration behind his Inner Lives photography project.

 “The theme of the project was to represent patients’ memories, imaginations and aspirations,” explained Miner, “it was an opportunity for participants to represent who or what is important to them through photography.”

 This isn’t the first time Miner has worked with Providence Care patients.

 In 2016, he led a series of seminars at the former St. Mary’s of the Lake Hospital site.
 Over the course of six months, patients learned about lighting, portraiture and a variety of other skills.

 Maryl Linton, a patient at Providence Care Hospital, participated in both of Miner’s projects.
 While she enjoyed learning the different techniques that can be employed in picture taking, she said the Inner Lives project was about “using what you had previously learned and exploring that in whatever way was meaningful to you”.

-For his latest project, Miner asked participants to bring items that held sentimental value as a means of storytelling.
+For his 2019 project, Miner asked participants to bring items that held sentimental value as a means of storytelling.
 For Linton, an avid reader, she chose her Kobo and materials used in scrapbooking; other participants chose books, jewelry, medals and paintings.

 Linton usually prefers to be behind the camera, but with Miner’s encouragement she found herself on the other side of the lens.

 By stepping outside of her comfort zone Linton said, “the project was truly an exercise in personal growth.
 Chris has a way of seeing things in you that you might not see in yourself.”